 Without a plan, your family, key employees, and the health of your business may be put in jeopardy.
 Family disputes may arise as to who the rightful owners of your business assets are, and disgruntled employees might depart due to the chaos apparent in rapid business changes.

-Additionally, without establishing a qualified successor, North Carolina’s interstate succession laws might select an individual to inherit a portion of the business assets you otherwise wouldn’t have chosen.
-This person might lack the knowledge needed to keep your business afloat — eventually leading to profit loss and foreseeable decline.
+Additionally, without establishing a qualified successor, North Carolina’s intestate succession laws might select an individual to inherit a portion of the business assets you otherwise wouldn’t have chosen.
+This person might lack the knowledge needed to keep your business afloat, eventually leading to profit loss and a foreseeable decline.
 In some situations, surviving owners might be placed in a bind dealing with the financial burden of buying out your shares of the company.

 You can take multiple routes when creating a succession plan for your business.
-Each one depends on your unique circumstances, so here are a few options to consider:
+Each one depends on your unique circumstances, and a business succession lawyer in North Carolina can help determine the best fit for you.
+Here are a few options to consider:

 Leaving Your Business to a Co-Owner